785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 </p>
 <h3>Work Ethic and Discipline:</h3>
 When you do not have regular assignments or no one to check if you are doing something right, one often tends to take things for granted and get a bit lazy.
-So did we.
-However, we realised after two or three weeks that contributing some amount everyday or every alternate day really helps in the long run as one does not have to compromise with anything that one wanted to implement but could not because of the lack of time.
+We were not an exception sometimes.
+However, we realized after two or three weeks that contributing some amount everyday or every alternate day really helps in the long run.
+In this case one does not have to compromise with anything that one wanted to implement but could not because of the lack of time.
 Having a certain type of work ethic, being considerate and appreciating the  contributions of the team members and having a disciplined work schedule can lead one to achieve things and come up with ideas that would not have been possible otherwise.
 <p>